Tips for Breaking Your Sugar Habit

 There’s a good chance you’re dehydrated.
 Make it a habit to drink some water before reaching for a treat.

 - Try not to be too hard on yourself.
 Behavior change takes time to become habit.
-Accept that some days you’re going to succumb to your office mate’s candy bowl and that’s OK!
+Accept that some days you’re going to succumb to your office mate’s candy bowl.
+That doesn’t ruin your progress.

 - It’s not uncommon to replace sugar with foods high in saturated fats like meat, cheese, cream, or butter, but these can lead to other health conditions.
 Instead, try to add whole grains, legumes, nuts, vegetables and fruit.
 Think hummus with carrot sticks or whole-wheat crackers topped with (sugar free) nut butter.